 Seek Further Detail

 Negative Google Reviews won’t necessarily provide you with much detail other than telling you that a customer isn’t happy with the service they’ve received.

-For you to resolve the issue with little impact on your business, however, you need as much detail as possible.
+But, for you to resolve the issue with little impact on your business, you need as much detail as possible.

-Calmly ask the customer questions about their problem, for example, if they are claiming to have received the wrong item, ask them to confirm what item they ordered and when.
+We recommend calmly asking the customer questions about their problem.
+For example, if they’re claiming to have received the wrong item, ask them to confirm what item they ordered and when.
 This allows you to go away and confirm where and why the issue has occurred.

 Advice from the Experts

 Top Tip: It’s easy to take a negative review as a personal insult but try to take a step back and detach yourself from the situation.
 Sometimes things go wrong and all you can do is offer empathetic and understanding help and support to customers.
 Never get defensive or blame the customer.

 Offering a solution to a bad review is key.
 It’s not enough to just acknowledge the review, you need to prove to the customer that their feedback and custom are important to you.

 Providing a solution can be the difference between losing the customer for good or retaining them as returning customers in the future.